-Anything that affects consciousness, awareness or judgement can increase the risk of accidents and injury.
+Seizures and blackouts can affect consciousness, awareness and judgement, which can increase the risk of accidents and injury.

 What can I do to reduce the risk of incidents or injury?

 Take some time to consider your home and work environment, and lifestyle or recreational activities for possible risks.
 Ask yourself:

 - what risks exist for anyone in this setting?

 - what are the potential hazards if you have a seizure?

 - what actions can you take to reduce the risk of harm to yourself and others?